TabithaLarkin/TabithaLarkin.github.io/_drafts/the-5-ws-and-1-h-of-code-reviewing.md

 1. When - Think about if this is an appropriate time to make this change
 1. How - Check that the code has been implemented in a correct, maintainable way
 1. Who - Ask yourself if this would benefit from an additional check by someone with more specific knowledge

+By using this mental checklist we can ensure we're not only reviewing the code itself, but also looking at the wider context of the changes being made.